robbertcha/Next-5-Web-App-/README.md

 -------------
 http://robbertcha.000webhostapp.com

-This is a free server, so it is not really stable, please press F5 few more time if the website is not displayed properly, thanks.
+This is a free server, so it is not very stable, please press F5 few more times if the website is not displayed properly, thanks.